opnsense/docs/source/manual/how-tos/IPv6_ZenUK.rst

 All that is required now is to set the LAN interface to use assigned IPv6 prefix.

-Select Interfaces->LAN and set the IPv6 Configuration Type to ‘Track Interface’
+Select :menuselection:`Interfaces --> [LAN]` and set the IPv6 Configuration Type to ‘Track Interface’

 .. image:: images/ZenUK_image3.png